home-assistant/home-assistant.io/source/_integrations/doods.markdown

 ## Setup

 You need to have DOODS running somewhere.
-It's easiest to run as a docker container and deployment is described on docker hub [DOODS - Docker](https://hub.docker.com/r/snowzach/doods)
+It's easiest to run as a Docker container and deployment is described on Docker Hub [DOODS - Docker](https://hub.docker.com/r/snowzach/doods)

 ## Configuration